• Skip to content

 To address this, it is important to create a volunteer program that is efficient and effective.

-What this means is developing an organized system that creates a great experience for the volunteers.
+This means developing an organized system that creates a great experience for the volunteers.

 If volunteers feel valued, and that the service they provide is a good use of their time, they will, in turn, be advocates and help to recruit others to help.